arnavkumr/raycong/README.md

 To setup this project locally on your windows machine:
 1. Install Raylib using one of their binary [releases](https://github.com/raysan5/raylib/releases) on GitHub.
 2. Install VScode.
-3. Clone or download this repository and open the Racong folder in VScode (or alternatively, just open the  ```main.code-workspace``` file).
+3. Clone or download this repository and open the Raycong folder in VScode (or alternatively, just open the  ```main.code-workspace``` file).
 4. Open the ```main.c``` file and press ```F5``` or ```Fn + F5``` to build the project.
 5. You're ready to make your own changes to the project!